cerebral/overmind/packages/overmind-website/guides/intermediate/02_routing.md

 ## Composing actions

-A straight forward way to solve this is to simply also change the page in in the **showUserModal** action, though we would like the list of users to load in the background as well.
+A straight forward way to solve this is to simply also change the page in the **showUserModal** action, though we would like the list of users to load in the background as well.
 The logic of **showUsers** might also be a lot more complex and we do not want to duplicate our code.
 When these scenarios occur, where you want to start calling actions from actions, it indicates you have reached a level of complexity where a functional approach might be better.
 We will explore that now.

 ```marksy
 h(Example, { name: "guide/routing/compose" })
 ```

-By using the **action** operator from Overmind we made the **showUsers** action a composable piece of logic.
-Then we used the **pipe** operator to compose the two actions together.
-One running to completion before the next one runs.
+By splitting up all our logic into operators we were able to make our actions completely declarative and at the same time reuse logic across them.
+Very often applications share some, but not all logic.
+The *operators* file gives use maintaineable code and the *actions* file gives us readable code.

 We could actually make this better though.
-There is no reason to wait for the list of users to load before we load the specific user for the modal.
-We can do that in **parallel**.
-Let us change out the logic a little bit so that we run both actions.
+There is no reason to wait for the user of the modal to load before we load the users list in the background.
+We can fix this with the **parallel** operator.
 Now the list of users and the single user loads at the same time.
 That makes sense as loading a single user is probably faster than loading the whole list.

 ```marksy
 h(Example, { name: "guide/routing/parallel" })